luisibanez/open-source-databases-tutorial/source/SPARQL/LessonQuery.rst

      ?song dbo:artist dbr:Diana_Krall .
   }

-* Compare the results of this query with the results we obtained when using the album as part of the Graph pattern
+* Compare the results of this query with the results we obtained when using the album as part of the Graph Pattern

 Query 06
 ~~~~~~~~

-Find the dates in which these songs were released by using the following graph pattern.
+Find the dates in which these songs were released by using the following graph Pattern.

 ::